Maggab1031/gabemagee/index.md

 ## Welcome to Gabe Magee's website

 ### Bio and Information
+   - I was born and raised in Lawrence, Kansas, and am currently pursuing a major in Computer Science at Pomona College in Claremont, California with a minor in Media Studies.
+I am passionate about stories, how things work, and learning.

 ### Experience
   - Pomona College Computer Science Department - Teaching Assistant